Techtonica/curriculum/projects/minimal-api-project.md

   2. GET "/:id" to **read** a single article (and its comments)
   3. PUT "/:id" to **update** an existing article
   4. DELETE "/:id" to **delete** an article
-  5. GET "/" to read all articles
+  5. GET "/" to read all articles (without comments)
   6. POST "/comments" to **create** a new comment
   7. GET "/comments/:id" to **read** a single comment (without its article)
 - A request with Postman or another GUI to any of your ReadMe examples should return a successful reponse.